BMX Racing History · Rider Profile · Legend Bike Co

 What we don't know.

-Sources don't pin down the exact years of all four of Brian's World Championship titles, and his World Cup race-win count gets reported a little differently from place to place — some say 25 wins, some say 26, depending on what's being counted.
+His World Cup race-win count gets reported a little differently from place to place — some say 25 wins, some say 26, depending on what's being counted.
 The four World Championship titles, six World Cup overall titles, and nine National Championships are consistent across his own site, the Mountain Bike Hall of Fame, and Wikipedia.
+The 2001 dual slalom / 2002-2005-2007 four-cross breakdown of his four titles shows up consistently in mountain bike press coverage, but we haven't cross-checked it against an official UCI results archive, so treat the years as well-reported rather than fully nailed down.
 We've also seen his amateur BMX run credited to SE Racing and his first pro sponsor listed as Elf Bicycles before Mongoose; if you have race programs or photos that fill in the exact title years, send them our way and we'll update the page.

 Sources